+II.
 Responsibilities/Actions

-Each of the parties to this Agreement is responsible for ensuring that its obligations under the MOA are met.
-As conditions warrant, the affected agencies may conduct telephone conference calls, meetings, or other communications to discuss monitoring activities for the MSA.
-Each affected agency shall inform the other affected agencies via telephone or email of any monitoring changes occurring within its jurisdiction of the MSA at its earliest convenience, after learning of the need for the change or making the changes.
-Such unforeseen changes may include evictions from monitoring sites, destruction of monitoring sites due to natural disasters, or any occurrences that result in an extended (greater than a quarter) or permanent change in the monitoring network.
+The Parties commit to conducting appropriate monitoring in their respective jurisdictions of the MSAs.
+Each Party is responsible for ensuring that its obligations under the MOA are met.
+As conditions warrant, the Parties may communicate to discuss monitoring activities for the MSAs.
+Each Party shall notify the other Party of any monitoring changes occurring within its jurisdiction in any of the MSAs as soon as practicable after learning of the need for the change(s) or prior to making the change(s).
+Such changes may include evictions of monitoring sites, destruction of monitoring sites due to natural disasters, or any occurrences that result in an extended (greater than a quarter) or permanent change to the monitoring network.

+III.
 Limitations

-- All commitments made in this MOA are subject to the availability of appropriated funds and each agency's budget priorities.
-Nothing in this MOA obligates MPCA or WDNR to expend appropriations or to enter into any contract, assistance agreement, interagency agreement or other financial obligation. - This MOA is neither a fiscal nor a funds obligation document.
-Any endeavor involving reimbursement or contribution of funds between parties to this agreement will be handled in accordance with applicable laws, regulations and procedures and will be subject to separate agreements that will be affected in writing by representatives of the parties. - This MOA does not create any right or benefit enforceable by law or equity against MPCA or WDNR, their officers or employees or any other person.
-This MOA does not apply to any entity outside MPCA or WDNR.
+- All commitments made in the MOA are subject to the availability of appropriated funds and each Party's budget priorities.
+Nothing in the MOA obligates the Parties to expend appropriations or enter any contract, assistance agreement, interagency agreement, or other financial obligation. - The MOA is neither a fiscal nor a funds obligation document.
+Any endeavor involving reimbursement or contribution of funds between the Parties will be subject to separate agreements that will be affected in writing by representatives of the Parties.

-No proprietary information or intellectual property is anticipated to arise out of this MOA.
+- This MOA does not create any right or benefit enforceable by law or equity against the Parties, their officers or employees, or any other person.
+This MOA does not apply to any entity outside of the MPCA or the WDNR. - No proprietary information or intellectual property is anticipated to arise out of this MOA.